Nazek-Altayeb/plan-for-a-picnic/README.md

 + If user entered not alphapatic value as a city name, he is asked to enter the city name besides his name also once again.
 The bug was fixed by putting each input in a seperated validation block.
-+ not possible to pass variables values between functions, the bug was fixed when assign local variables values to the 'global' variables.
++ Not possible to pass variables values between functions, the bug was fixed when assign local variables values to the 'global' variables.
++ No recommondation is displayed if the weather is hot and humid is low, this weather condition is then added to the list of 'weather conditions'

 # Technologies
 ## Python libraries